hexa-org/policy/specs/IDQL-core-specification.md

 an Identity Provider configured as part of the policy project assets.
 > Discuss:  do we need `subType`?
 Can be inferred by the use of provId vs other attributes like `cidr`.

+#### 4.3.1 JWT Sub-type
+> Should this sectinon be in the providers configuration?

+For policy scenarios where the IDP is configured externally (e.g. using OIDC or OAuth2), a subject be defined simply as a JWT Token with a set of configurable values and requirements.

+When `subType` is set to `jwt` the following attributes are defined:
+* `issuer` - A URIs representing the value of the issuer claim received in a JWT token to be accepted.
+* `aud` - A URI that must match one of the "aud" values in a JWT token.
+* `role_claims` - A list of claim attributes in a JWT that are to be used as `role` values for policy evaluation (e.
+  g. `["roles","scopes"]`.
+* `userid` - A JWT attribute to be used as the userid in policy (e.g. used in a condition members attribute).
+By default `userid` is set to `sub`.

 When `subType` is `net`, an attribute of `cidr` is used to specify an IP Address or network mask (CIDR).

 ### 4.4 Actions